k2-fsa/icefall/docs/source/recipes/timit/tdnn_ligru_ctc.rst

 ..
 HINT::

-  TIMIT is very small dataset.
+  TIMIT is a very small dataset.
 So one GPU is enough.

 The command to run the training part is: